flavioaiello/mailstack/README.md

 # Mailstack - WIP!
-Simple but powerfull e-mail suite based on postfix, dovecot, clamav, rspamd and radicale
+Simple and powerfull e-mail suite based on OSS components running on docker.

 ## Scope
+This project aims to offer a ready to go self hosted email solution for small medium business.
+Still work in progress.
+Feel free to use it and participate to the ongoing engeering.

+## Getting started
 tbd

 ## Components

 ### Postfix